temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 To ensure you don't make real HTTP requests, you define a mock HTTP client struct with a `Get` function.
 When you write your tests you'll inject this mocked client into the Activity so you can control the response.

-Next, write the test for the `getIP` Activity, using `sinon` to stub out actual HTTP calls so your tests are consistent.
-Notice that the stubbed response adds the newline character so it replicates the actual response:
+Next, write the test for the `getIP` Activity, using your mocked HTTP client to stub out actual HTTP calls so your tests are consistent.
+Notice that the mock response adds the newline character so it replicates the actual response:

 <!--SNIPSTART go-ipgeo-activity-test-ip-->
 [activities_test.go](https://github.com/temporalio/temporal-tutorial-ipgeo-go/blob/v1/activities_test.go)